It is 1324, and the kingdom is in uproar.

 Baldwin and Simon are reluctant to get involved, but the politics of the nation and of their patrons are growing ever more insistent, and the two must find the murderer before he can strike again.
 But when murderers can use magic, no one is safe....

-The Malice of Unnatural Death was published by Headline on December 30th 2006.
-You can order The Malice of Unnatural Death from Amazon: or ask your local bookshop to order it, quoting the ISBN: 978-0-7553-3276-2.
+The Malice of Unnatural Death was first published by Headline on December 30th 2006.

 "Each page is densely packed with cuckolding, coarseness, lewdness, lechery, gore galore, but also with nobility.
 A heady mix!"